GeneralWadaling/DeCiv/README.md

 - Build wind turbines and solar panels anywhere
 - Naval and air promotion trees have been remade in line with land units
 - Balance changes: reduced XP bonuses from promotions and added Great General generation penalties for these promotions (since they depend on XP).
 Commonwealth Rangers will be generated at a reduced rate.
 Base units will no longer start with "Infantry Weapons" promotion.
+Settlement great improvement now gains bonii based on adjacent tiles

 The nations of the past are no more.
 Rebuild one that can survive in the new world, if you can.